Wrestling With Disability

 Insurance Companies: A Tenacious Opponent

 In the parlance of professional wrestling, the insurance companies are often the heel, using dirty tricks to avoid paying valid claims when a wrestler is unable to work.
-In the event of a frustrating draw with the insurance company, wrestlers nationwide can turn to Darras Law to get the compensation they deserve.
+In the event of a frustrating draw with the insurance company, wrestlers nationwide can turn to our experienced Seattle disability attorneys to get the compensation they deserve.